Lee-moran/IQ-Quiz-2021/README.md

 Design choices:
 Typography:
-The fonts chosen were inspiered by tron 'Orbitron' for the headings and Roboto' for the text.
+The fonts chosen were inspiered by tron 'Orbitron' for the main game. using the one across the quiz.
 They fall back to sans-serif respectively.

-'teko' was chosen for the headings to give the user an inital welcoming feel.
-The strong style generally feels more sturdy and standouts.
-'Lato' is used for the body text as it provides a nice contrast to the teko whilst being easy to read for all.
+'Orbitron' was chosen for the game to give the user an inital welcoming feel.
+The retro vibe of the front give off an old school game vibe, evoking  nolstalgic feeling.

 Colour Scheme:
-The colour scheme eventually chosen is one based on grey and off-white.
-The colour contrasts with a modern feel and complementary to many of the images.
-Giving the page a modern feel.
+- The colour scheme chosen is one based on colors of IQ, calming, relaxing.
+- Using a plate that that blends well together.
+A balance between colors.
+- Giving the page a modern yet retro feel.

 testing